pith/docs/docs/seed/manual/security.md

 ## Subject authentication

-To authenticate a subject before a test method is executed, use the {{< java "org.seedstack.seed.security.api.WithUser" "@" >}} annotation:
+To authenticate a subject before a test method is executed, use the {{< java "org.seedstack.seed.security.WithUser" "@" >}} annotation:

 	@RunWith(SeedITRunner.class)
 	public class MyITWithSecurity {